Azure/magic-module-specs/RESOURCE_SPEC.md

 `terraform.yaml` defines overrides and additional inputs for Terraform.
 The overall structure is demonstrated below, and please refer to [batchaccount `terraform.yaml`](https://github.com/Azure/magic-module-specs/blob/master/batchaccount/terraform.yaml) as a real-world example.

-> Note that all properties illustrated here are optional, which means you do not want to override anything in `api.yaml`.
+> Note that `overrides.<object>.properties` itself is required, while all other properties illustrated here are optional.
+You can simply use `properties: {}` to tell magic-modules to override nothing in `api.yaml`.

 ```yaml
 --- !ruby/object:Provider::Azure::Terraform::Config